 The unusual name of Ninety Six was given by early traders in the 1700s because they mistakenly believed it was the estimated number of miles to the Cherokee village of Keowee in the upper South Carolina foothills.

 By the mid-1700s, European colonists found it a favorable place to settle.
 During Ninety Six's early days, troubles with local Indians increased.
 In 1760, Cherokees twice attacked Fort Ninety Six, built for the settlers' protection.
-By the early 1700s, Ninety Six village reached its peak with a growing population, twelve houses and a newly constructed courthouse and jail.
+By the early 1770s, Ninety Six village reached its peak with a growing population, twelve houses and a newly constructed court house and jail.

 Ninety Six also figured prominently in the Southern Campaign of the American Revolution.
-The first land battle south of New England was fought here in 1775 and in 1780, the British fortified the strategically important frontier town.
-From May 22 - June 18, 1781, Major General Nathanael Greene with 1,000 patriot troops staged the longest (yet unsuccessful) siege of the Revolutionary War against 550 loyalists who were defending Ninety Six.
+The first land battle south of New England was fought here in November of 1775 and in June of 1780, the British fortified the strategically important frontier town.
+From May 22 - June 18, 1781, Major General Nathanael Greene with 1,000 Patriot troops staged the longest (yet unsuccessful) siege of the Revolutionary War against 550 Loyalists and Provincials who were defending Ninety Six.

 The British abandoned and burned Ninety Six in the summer of 1781, but the town was reborn as Cambridge in 1787.
 Today the Ninety Six National Historic Site protects the British Star Fort and other features of the colonial and Revolutionary era.